draelos/draelos.github.io/_pages/about.md

 I studied both physics and computer science as an undergraduate at NC State University.
 Following my love of understanding complex networks, I then did an ECE masters and physics PhD at Duke University, focusing on low temperature quantum transport.
 After graduation, I shifted focus to a field with even more complicated systems to try to detangle: neuroscience.

-Outside of my research I enjoy reading, MMA, teaching my dog new tricks, and dancing with my husband.
+Outside of my research I enjoy reading, MMA, teaching my dogs new tricks, and dancing with my husband.